Risk Information

 Telecommunications Business Act

 This law was enacted to ensure the proper and rational operation of telecommunications services, in consideration of their public nature, to protect user interests, promote sound development of telecommunications, and enhance public welfare.
-We are a registered telecommunications carrier under this Act.
-As such, we are subject to regulations concerning the prohibition of censorship, protection of communication privacy, obligations relating to operations and equipment, interconnection of facilities, handling of specific user information, and regulations on the external transmission of user information (Cookie regulations).
+The Company is a registered telecommunications carrier under this Act.
+As such, the Company is subject to regulations concerning the prohibition of censorship, protection of communication privacy, obligations relating to operations and equipment, interconnection of facilities, handling of specific user information, and regulations on the external transmission of user information (Cookie regulations).

-Our corporate group has implemented various measures to comply with these obligations.
-However, there is no guarantee that such measures are sufficient, and we may be subject to guidance or recommendations from regulatory authorities.
-In some cases, we could face increased contract cancellations or decreased new contracts, which may impact our performance.
+The Group has implemented various measures to comply with these obligations.
+However, there is no guarantee that such measures are sufficient, and the Group may be subject to guidance or recommendations from regulatory authorities.
+In some cases, the Group could face increased contract cancellations or decreased new contracts, which may impact the Group's financial performance.

 Act on Control and Improvement of Amusement Businesses